Abu Ali Express: The identity of the creator of "Abu Ali Express"

-Criticism

-Shortly after Israeli newspaper Haaretz found out that the popular channel was actually a psychological warfare channel run by Israeli Gilad Cohen, at the time a paid consultant to the Israel Defense Forces, the newspaper dedicated an editorial to it, regretting that "as if it were not enough that the IDF is using taxpayers’ money to pay the director of a private news channel for psyops, it emerges that the channel does not confine itself to disseminating information but also attacks Israeli journalists".
-Further down, the newspaper regretted that such criticism of part of the Israeli media had been "done by a news channel operated by someone the IDF hired as an adviser for psychological warfare on the social networks".
+Shortly after Haaretz discovered that the popular channel was run by Cohen, at the time a paid consultant to the IDF, the newspaper dedicated an editorial to it, regretting that "as if it were not enough that the IDF is using taxpayers’ money to pay the director of a private news channel for psyops, it emerges that the channel does not confine itself to disseminating information but also attacks Israeli journalists".
+Furthermore, the newspaper regretted that such criticism of part of the Israeli media had been "done by a news channel operated by someone the IDF hired as an adviser for psychological warfare on the social networks".